 Sociable and family-friendly environment

-Custom built activity platform for sea kayaking, polar snorkeling and scuba diving
+Custom built activity platform for sea kayaking, polar snorkelling and scuba diving

-Wide range of activities on-board including informative talks, a gym and Wellness Center
+Wide range of activities on-board including informative talks, a gym and Wellness Centre

 Best time to Visit

 Antarctic weather is a lesson in extremes.
 Antarctica is the world’s coldest, windiest and driest continent.
 During the summer months the winds abate considerably and the weather is surprisingly comfortable, averaging between 20 and 50F.
 Summertime also means 18-24 hours of sunlight which allows life to flourish for a brief summer period.
 Long days also allow extensive exploration by small ship cruise to Antarctica.
 Antarctic weather allows for a short season of cruising from November to March each year.

 To start planning your holiday to Greg Mortimer

 Built to world-class polar standards, the Greg Mortimer is an exciting new addition to our Antarctica portfolio, boasting excellent safety features, innovative tech, flexible itineraries including fly-sail options and a range of activities.